dmauser/azure-hub-spoke-base-lab/README.md

 ## Introduction

-This is a base ARM template script that deploys a Hub/Spoke and some other networking components such as Virtual Network Gateway ExpressRoute and VPN,
+This is a base ARM template script that deploys a Hub/Spoke and some other networking components such as Virtual Network Gateway ExpressRoute and VPN.

 ## Components